-For entry to Mathematics at A Level, the minimum requirement would normally be a Grade 7 obtained at GCSE; a Grade 6 student would find this subject challenging as the more difficult GCSE topics will become the baseline for A Level courses.
+For entry to Mathematics at A Level, the minimum requirement is a Grade 7 obtained at GCSE, however a grade 8 or 9 is desirable as this creates a stronger foundation to build on for the A Level course.
+GCSE topics will become the baseline for the A Level course.